jowix311/multi-step-form/README.md

     ```
 - Used React Hook Form library for creating form and validation
   - Leaned to use it with reusable React components for inputs, checkboxes and radio fields.
 (See input-field, input-checkbox-custom, and radio-custom folders)
-- Used React Router DOM library for creating routes.
+- Used React Router DOM library for creating routes and apply Singe Page Application
   - Learned to identify current by route and apply activate state styles on step indicators.
 This is done bu using useLocation();

     ```jsx